tokeron/tokeron/README.md

 ### Hi, It's Michael's Git 👋

 - :computer: Computer Science student at the Technion.
-- :man_technologist: Interested in deep learning and computer vision.
+- :man_technologist: Interested in deep learning and NLP.
 - :technologist: Currently working at a government company in the field of computer vision and deep learning.
 - :man_student: During my Bachelor's degree, I've developed a [**Tbot**](https://github.com/tokeron/Tbot) for the Technion students.
 [Try it](https://t.me/Technion_help_bot).
 - :earth_americas: I am looking to make a real impact at any place I'm in.